alefais/virtualization-lab-unipi/README.md

 [![Release](https://img.shields.io/github/v/release/alefais/virtualization-lab-unipi?label=Release)](https://github.com/alefais/virtualization-lab-unipi/releases/latest)
 [![Last commit](https://img.shields.io/github/last-commit/alefais/virtualization-lab-unipi/main?label=Last%20commit)](https://github.com/alefais/virtualization-lab-unipi/main)

-# Virtualization Lab, Wireless Networks Course, University of Pisa
+# Virtualization Lab, Wireless Networks Course, Università di Pisa

-This repository contains some code examples proposed during the laboratory part of the course Wireless Networks (cod.
-918II) at the University of Pisa.
+This repository contains some code examples I proposed as Teaching Assistant during the laboratory part of the course Wireless Networks (cod.
+918II) at Università di Pisa, in the academic years from 2019/2020 to 2021/2022.
+In the academic years 2019/2020 and 2020/2021, the laboratory lectures were shared with the course "Progetto di Reti Wireless e Servizi Multimediali" (cod.
+558II) at Università di Pisa.
+Also, in the academic year 2021/2022, the laboratory was shared with the course "Wireless Network Design" (cod.
+1041I) at Università di Pisa.
+This laboraotry course targets students attending the Master Degree in Computer Science and Networking and the Master Degree in Telecommunication Engineering at Università di Pisa.

 ## Relevant topics